moriisaac/NextJS-Authentication/README.md

 ## Future Improvements

-If you had more time, here's what you could improve:
+If I had more time, here's what I could have improved:

 ### Security Enhancements
 - [ ] Email verification before account activation